haleynpatel/nomnom/README.md

 ## How we built it

 - 🖥️ **Frontend**: Built with FlutterFlow for a seamless cross-platform experience.
-- 🧠 **Backend**: Uses the Gemini API to analyze snack images and recommend similar products.
+- 🧠 **Backend**: Uses the Gemini API to process snack images and recommend similar products.
-- 📂 **Database**: We use Firebase to store snack information, including images, categories, and region availability.
+- 📂 **Database**: We use Firebase to store snack information, including categories, a snack profile, and region availability.

 ## Challenges we ran into